midshipman/ConversationRelay-Translate/README.md

-# ConversationRelay Translate - Real-Time Voice Translation System
+# ConversationRelay Translate - Real-Time Voice Translation for Phone Calls

 A real-time voice translation system built with FastAPI, Twilio, and OpenAI that enables seamless bidirectional voice conversations between speakers of different languages.